Fyphen1223/MK8DX-TA-Bot-Discord/README.md

 ## Built With

-Node.js, discord.js, redis, and completely free hosting on Render!
+Node.js, discord.js, redis, and -- completely free hosting on Render! -- No longer on Render, on VPS, 24/7!

 ## Getting Started